CVE-2025-64075 Overview

 Immediate Actions Required

-- Restrict network access to the ZBT WE2001 web administration interface to trusted IP addresses only
+- Restrict access to the ZBT WE2001 web management interface so it is reachable only from trusted management networks or a dedicated VLAN.

 Patch Information